Lowell, Massachusetts Car Accident Lawyers

-If you have been injured in a Lowell car accident, it is important to consult an experienced lawyer as soon as possible.
-Breakstone, White & Gluck of Boston has over 100 years combined experience handling Massachusetts motor vehicle accident cases.
+If you have been injured in a Lowell car accident caused by negligence, it is important to consult an experienced lawyer as soon as possible.
+Breakstone, White & Gluck of Boston has over 100 years combined experience representing those injured in Massachusetts motor vehicle accident cases.
 We offer a free legal consultation to help you understand your rights.

 Contact our attorneys at 800-379-1244 or 617-723-7676 or use our contact form.